RoboCupAtHomeJP/AtHome2024/rules/OPL/gr_en.md

 # General Rules and Regulations

-These are the general rules and regulations for the competition in the JapanOpen @Home league 2024 (referred to as *RCJ2024* below).
+These are the general rules and regulations for the competition in the RoboCup JapanOpen @Home league 2024 (referred to as *RCJ2024* below).
 Every rule in this section can be considered to implicitly include the term “unless stated other-wise”.
 This means that **additional or contrary rules**, in particular with respect to the specification of tests, have a higher priority than those mentioned in the general rules and regulations.

 > [!NOTE]
-> The *RCJ2024 OPL General Rules and Regulations* are based on *Chapter 3: General Rules & Regulations* of the [RoboCup 2023.2 Rulebook (Revision-0)](https://github.com/RoboCupAtHome/RuleBook/releases/tag/2023.2).
+> The *RCJ2024 General Rules and Regulations* are based on *Chapter 3: General Rules & Regulations* of the [RoboCup 2023.2 Rulebook (Revision-0)](https://github.com/RoboCupAtHome/RuleBook/releases/tag/2023.2).

 > [!IMPORTANT]
 > Any changes not mentioned on this page related to the [RoboCup 2023.2 Rulebook (Revision-0)](https://github.com/RoboCupAtHome/RuleBook/releases/tag/2023.2) will NOT be considered.
 Therefore, the rules will be finalized through discussions with the participating teams via *GitHub Issues* and *Team Leader Meeting* (TLM).

 > [!IMPORTANT]
-> Any inconsistency found between the Japanese version and English version of the *RCJ2024 General Rules & Regulations*, the **Japanese version** will be taken as first priority.
+> Any inconsistency found between the Japanese version and English version of the *General Rules & Regulations*, the **Japanese version** will be taken as first priority.

 ## Team Registration and Qualification